Tender Years Academy Pre-Kindergarten

 Meals & Snacks

-Tender Years provides a morning snack.
-A general menu is posted to give you an idea of the types of snack items that we will serve.
-The afternoon snacks are provided by the parents for the class on a rotating basis.
-Bought snacks need to be unopened and in their original wrapping.
-No glass bottles, please.
-Homemade goodies are welcome; however, uneaten portions must be sent home or thrown away.
-For lunch, you may choose to pack a lunch, or purchase a hot lunch for an additional cost from our catering service.
-Menus are available on our website to help you make your choices.
+Tender Years provides a nutritious breakfast and afternoon snack.
+A menu for each is posted in the classrooms and can be found under the meals tab, which will give you an idea of the types of snack items that we will serve.
+If you would like to bring in a special snack for your child’s birthday, please communicate with your child’s teacher.
+For lunch, you may choose to pack a lunch, or purchase a hot lunch from our catering service for an additional cost.
+Menus are available to help you make your choices.
 When packing lunch, please note that we are not permitted to microwave food for the children.
 You may pack hot foods in a thermos, or pack items that are ready to eat.
 All items that require refrigeration must be labeled before putting them in the refrigerator.
+No glass bottles, please.